OUR FEE CHARGES

 Stamp Duty Land Tax or Land Transaction Tax may also apply when you purchase a property.

-Where a property is leasehold, an additional £150 plus VAT is chargeable for the additional work involved.
+Where a property is Leasehold, an additional £250.00 plus VAT is chargeable for the additional work involved.

-A money transfer fee of £30 plus VAT is applicable to each transfer of funds.
+A telegraphic transfer fee of £30.00 plus VAT is applicable to each transfer of funds.

-We provide a “start to finish” service, including advising on title issues, dealing with the mortgage lender (if any), registering title at the Land Registry and dealing with stamp duty land tax / land transaction tax returns.
-Your matter will be dealt with throughout by the same person.
-All of our property team are solicitors who specialise in property work - our partners each have at least 20 years’ experience; our assistant and associate solicitors each have between 5 and 10 years’ experience.
+We provide a “start to finish” service, including advising on title issues, dealing with the mortgage lender (if any), registering title at the Land Registry and dealing with Stamp Duty Land Tax / Land Transaction Tax returns.
+Your matter will be dealt with throughout by the same person and you will be given direct contact details for them.
+Any Partner dealing with your matter will have at least 20 years’ experience and our Associate Solicitors each have between 5 and 10 years’ experience.

-If the property value is more than £550,000 or if your other requirements make it necessary, we may charge additional fees on the basis of time spent.
-A partner’s time would be £200 plus VAT per hour; an assistant or associate solicitor’s time would be at least £150 plus VAT per hour.
+If the property value is more than £500,000.00 or if your other requirements make it necessary, we may charge additional fees on the basis of time spent.

 Obtaining a grant of probate and administering the estate of someone who has died